Wayne742/Project2018/README.md

 What is data analytics and why its important?

 ## Part 1.
+This README is in two distinct sections.
+The first one is primarily concerning my approach, project plan and discussion on the data set including analysis conducted by others.

+### Project Plan.
+This is my project plan.
+This has seven stages and as with most projects it is possible that this will change as I work and will not necessarialy be carried out in the order listed.
+Throughout the project intermittment review of progress and tasks outstanding will be carried out.

+* _Initial thoughts and Structure_
+This is the begining for me, I spent some time thinking about how I would aproach the project and I quickly put a structure on the README.

+* _Planning_
+At this stage I identified the key stages for the project and some of the initial task that I wouls carry out as I worked towards completion.
+Old school pen and paper approach prior to typing up my work.

+* _Break out of Tasks_
+This is my list of smaller tasks and probaby the bulk of the work.
+ * Research background information on the Data Set.
+And write this up.
+ * Outline the Python Programming language and the libaries I have used.
+ * Research analysis conducted by others on the Data Set.
+ * Download the Data Set and convert to CSV.
+ * Consider ways to analyse the data.
+ * Decide on what analysis I will conduct.
+ * Start a Python file.
+ * Read the data in to the file.
+ * Write and test the scripts I want to run.
+ * Write up my Approach.
+ * Write Methodology.
+ * Consider professional applications for similar types of analysis.
+ * References.

+* _Start research of data set and analysis by others_

+* _Work through each of the above tasks_

+* _Write up Introduction and Conclusions_

+* _Review and Edit_

 ### Methodology / Approach.
 Discussion of the data set, its history.
 And it's importance in data analytics????
 ### Ronald Fisher and the Iris Flower Data Set.